jshridha/docker-motioneye/README.md

 docker build -t motion-detector .
 ```

-Now run the container as well as feed it with some config variables, e.g.
+Now run the container as well as feed it with some config variables, e.g.,
 ```bash
 docker run -it --privileged -p 8081:8081 \
     -e TIMEZONE="Asia/Taipei" \